 As a pit master, you might already have learned by now that brisket is the toughest cut of meat to cook.
 Our research has uncovered important information like brisket internal temperature as well as brisket stall temperature.

-However, it is also important to know what temp to serve brisket after resting it for how much time.
+However, it is also important to know what temp to serve brisket after resting.
 It might be one of the most important phases of enhanced flavor, tenderness, and juiciness of the meat.

-Let’s discuss the optimal brisket serving temp of 150 F to 170 F. We will find that brisket is pulled at 204 F when it is wrapped in foil and continues to cook till it reaches 210 F. Rest the brisker for further 2-3 hours, unwrap it when internal temperature reaches 150 to 170 F. The latter is the optimal brisket serving temp for a delicious and tender brisket cut.
+Let’s discuss the optimal serving temp for brisket.
+We will find that the brisket is pulled at 204 F when it is wrapped in foil and continues to cook till it reaches 210 F. Rest the brisker for a further 2-3 hours and unwrap it when the internal temperature reaches 150 to 170 F. The latter is the best serving temp for brisket for a delicious and tender brisket cut.

 In a previous article, I shared the Guide to Smoked Brisket Internal Temp which is an important piece of information to understand before we move on to finding out the accurate temperature for serving and eating brisket.

 Most meat is safe to eat when it reaches an internal temperature of 140 F, however, at 140, brisket starts to breed bacteria due to the moisture.

 Hence, pit masters swear to pass by this temp as quickly as possible and try to hit the 170 F mark as early as possible (within four hours).

 The final brisket internal temp is anywhere between 190 F to 210 F for a safe and tender meat cut.
 Cooking brisket requires experience and a pitmaster is one who has learned to cook this cut with much trial and error.